android-ui-testing/Cookbook/docs/content/basics/screenshot_testing.md

 ## Challenges
 Unfortunately, screenshot tests also come with their own problems.

-1. Flakiness: Same as with UI tests, snapshot test face flakiness problems.
+1. **Flakiness**: Same as with UI tests, snapshot test face flakiness problems.
 On one hand, we face similar problems to UI Testing.
 Most of the issues described in the [flakiness](../practices/flakiness.md) section also apply to screenshot tests.
-Additionally, snapshot test suffer from other issues:
+Additionally, snapshot test suffer from other issues.
+Eli Hart from Airbnb has already written [an article](https://medium.com/airbnb-engineering/better-android-testing-at-airbnb-a11f6832773f) about most of them, and I can say I've faced even more.
+I'll state them briefly:
-     - Rendering issues: Hardware accelerated drawing model might cause issues like wrongly rendered pixels, especially with Composables.
+     - *Rendering issues*: Hardware accelerated drawing model might cause issues like wrongly rendered pixels, especially with Composables.
 See more [here](https://developer.android.com/guide/topics/graphics/hardware-accel)
-     - Drawable caching: the Android system maintains a cache of drawables.
+     - *Drawable caching*: the Android system maintains a cache of drawables.
 If the bitmap of such drawable is shared in several locations, the result could vary depending on whether the bitmap has already been cached in a previous test or not.
 This introduces flakiness in pixel by pixel comparisons.
-     - Cached state in Views: some views like ConstraintLayout have their own cache, so that in the next pas they do not have to recalculate anything, what might cause flakiness.
+     - *Cached state in Views*: some views like ConstraintLayout have their own cache, so that in the next pas they do not have to recalculate anything, what might cause flakiness.
-     - Dates: if displaying dates that depend on the current time, the screenshots will change on every rerun and fail while comparing to the one taken as reference.
+     - *Dates*: if displaying dates that depend on the current time, the screenshots will change on every rerun and fail while comparing to the one taken as reference.
-     - Image Loading from urls: some libraries like Picasso and Glide download images from urls asynchronously under the hood.
+     - *Image loading from urls*: some libraries like Picasso and Glide download images from urls asynchronously under the hood.
 These makes tests nondeterministic, because we cannot ensure the image loading state of the ImageView before taking the screenshot:
           1. Random blank image or loading if it was taken before the image was downloaded
           2. Error image placeholders if the download failed, etc.
-     - RecyclerView prefetching: By default, RecyclerView’s LinearLayoutManager prefetches off screen views outside its viewport while the UI thread is idle between frame.
-This might cause flakiness if the
+     - *RecyclerView prefetching*: By default, RecyclerView’s LinearLayoutManager prefetches off screen views outside its viewport while the UI thread is idle between frame.
-     - FillViewPort measuring: the size of the fillViewPort view might not have been calculated before taking the screenshot.
-This might result into the fillViewport being cut off, so some children would not be visible
+     - *FillViewPort measuring*: the size of the fillViewPort view might not have been calculated before taking the screenshot.
+This might result into that View being cut off, so some of its children would not be visible
-     - Animation libraries: libraries like lottie, that load an animation into an ImageView from a Json file.
+     - *Animation libraries*: libraries like lottie, that load an animation into an ImageView from a Json file.
 Disabling animations do not take effect on this.
 They happen asynchronously so we cannot guarantee at which stage is the animation before taking the screenshot.
-     - Webview mocking: same problems as asynchronous loading.
+     - *Webview mocking*: same problems as asynchronous loading.
 We cannot ensure the content will be loaded before taking the snapshot

 We'll describe them in detail in their own section in the future.

-2. Emulator configuration in all parts involved (*Instrumented snapshot tests only*)
+2. Emulator configuration in all parts involved (*instrumented snapshot tests only*)
      - Emulators freezing on the CI when idle for a long time.
 The best practice is the same as with UI tests: close them right after running the tests
      - Synchronizing emulators start up before running tests.
 Instrumented snapshot tests run on every device adb can detect.
 For that, we need to start all the emulators and wait till they are ready.
-We can achieve this by using tools like [swarmer] (https://github.com/gojuno/swarmer) or the new official [Gradle Managed Virtual Devices] (https://developer.android.com/studio/preview/features#gmd)
+We can achieve this by using tools like [swarmer](https://github.com/gojuno/swarmer).
+The new official [Gradle Managed Virtual Devices](https://developer.android.com/studio/preview/features#gmd) looks also promising, although it enables us to run UI tests only for now.
      - Avoid "Insufficient Storage" errors by starting adb emulators with the `--wipe_data` option

+One could also use real devices for snapshot testing, but it does not scale.
+Devices are costly, and you need to provide the same model to every single developer in the team, as well as your CI.

+!!!
+Important note

+      Developers that have integrated UI test previously into their build pipelines, know that instrumented UI tests are rather slow.
+      One popular alternative is to use Robolectric to run UI test on the JVM.
+This makes UI tests much faster.

+      But this is not the same with snapshot tests.

+      1. **Execution time**: Instrumented snapshot tests without interactions can run very fast, in less than 1 second.
+      2. **Test Sharding**: JVM snapshot tests can not be sharded.
+That hinders speed wins by running them in parallel.
+      Therefore, the real power of running snapshot tests on the JVM is not having to deal with emulators.

 ## Frameworks
 1. Instrumented